 Table of Contents[Hide][Show]

-- offer amenities and events that cater to families, such as sleigh rides, ice skating, tubing, alpine coasters and more.
+- Offer family-friendly amenities, events and winter activities like sleigh rides, ice skating, tubing, alpine coasters and more.

 Here’s where to go for your Colorado ski vacation.
 And, don’t forget to download our ski trip packing list too!

 Between Snowmass, Aspen Mountain (Ajax), Aspen Highlands and Buttermilk, skiers will find more than 5,300 acres of skiable terrain, 337 runs, and 42 lifts.
 There are sure to be ski runs that your whole family will enjoy.

 Of these mountains, Snowmass Ski Resort is the most family friendly, as well as the second largest in the state.
 There’s a plethora of fun family activities and the ski terrain is ideal for families, with wide open runs.
 Don’t miss a ride on the Breathtaker alpine mountain coaster!